Blue Elephant Dictionary

 A verb describing the practice of responding to AI-based chatbot communications with your own AI-based chatbot, especially when both bots are mimetic.
 Botbacking levels the playing field between large, monopolistic companies and their customers.

 These acronyms stand for Top of Funnel, Middle of Funnel, and Bottom of Funnel.
 Useful for thinking about a content marketing strategy in terms of its audience’s readiness to engage with a business or even transact financially.

 A variant of Brand Marketing that emphasizes authentic connection based on trust; trust is built by providing ample proof of value and by giving away value for free

-The emotional experience something creates and sustains.
+Ultimately, value is the net positive emotional experience something creates and sustains.

 - Value is subjective